iimanii/mongoman/README.md

 ```

-Nested objects will be stored as "keys" in the parent object, if you want the full object to be saved with parent (this might be useful for querying) add **FullSave** annotation to the field
+Only the keys [final fields] of the nested objects will be stored in the parent object, if you want all fields to be stored add **FullSave** annotation

 ```
 @Kind("car")